virbicoin/go-virbicoin/cmd/devp2p/README.md

 To run the eth protocol test suite against your implementation, the node needs to be initialized as such:

-1. initialize the geth node with the `genesis.json` file contained in the `testdata` directory
+1. initialize the gvbc node with the `genesis.json` file contained in the `testdata` directory
 2. import the `halfchain.rlp` file in the `testdata` directory
-3. run geth with the following flags:
+3. run gvbc with the following flags:
 ```
-geth --datadir <datadir> --nodiscover --nat=none --networkid 19763 --verbosity 5
+gvbc --datadir <datadir> --nodiscover --nat=none --networkid 19763 --verbosity 5
 ```

-Then, run the following command, replacing `<enode ID>` with the enode of the geth node:
+Then, run the following command, replacing `<enode ID>` with the enode of the gvbc node:
  ```
  devp2p rlpx eth-test <enode ID> cmd/devp2p/internal/ethtest/testdata/fullchain.rlp cmd/devp2p/internal/ethtest/testdata/genesis.json
 ```